Grise3/map-doom_1.0.dpkdir/README.md

-DooM, by Grise.[LBF] for Unvanquished.
+DooM, by Grise, Masmblr and Sweet for Unvanquished.

 ## Credits